HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/dam_friendly_urls.md

 !!! note
     -   As part of CF207, Collection Unique-name has been added to be used in friendly URL instead of collection ID.
     -   By default friendly URL feature is disabled & it can be enabled & configured by referring this [documentation](https://pages.git.cwp.pnp-hcl.com/CWPdoc/dx-mkdocs/in-progress/manage_content/digital_assets/configuration/configure_dam_friendlyUrl).
+    -   A section called "URLs" has been added to the asset's inspector panel to allow user to copy the friendly URL & API URL

 !!!important "**Important:**"
     -   To set friendly URLs, assets must always have a unique name in a [collection](../../../manage_content/digital_assets/usage/managing_dam/manage_collections.md).